dbd/CircuitPythonDynamixel/README.md

   * busio

 # Getting Started
 This is designed for [Adafruit Metro ESP32-S3](https://learn.adafruit.com/adafruit-metro-esp32-s3).
-An HAT that supports out of the box UART and power with only a single cable is also available [here](https://github.com/dbd/AdafruitMetroESP32-DynamixelHat/tree/main).
+A HAT that supports out of the box UART and power with only a single cable is also available [here](https://github.com/dbd/AdafruitMetroESP32-DynamixelHat/tree/main).

 Copy the dynamixel folder to `lib/` on your CircuitPython board.
 If you are short on space then copy all the files in `dynamixel/` and only copy the devices that you are using.